coder006-kali/Active-Directory-Lab/README.md

+# ⚠️ SECURITY DISCLAIMER

+This repository contains a lab environment for **educational and authorized testing purposes only**.

+- This setup should only be used in **isolated lab environments**
+- Do not use on production systems
+- All IP addresses and credentials shown are **examples** - replace with your own
+- Ensure you have **explicit authorization** before testing
+- Comply with all applicable laws and regulations

+Use responsibly.
+Unauthorized testing is illegal.

 # Active Directory Lab - Penetration Testing

 A complete Active Directory lab setup for learning penetration testing and offensive security techniques.
 This lab demonstrates practical AD enumeration, configuration, and security assessments.